11 Pages

 Rationale

-· Have a great fear to be discriminate, and also frustrated for her disease.
+· Has a great fear of being discriminated against, and is also frustrated by her disease.

 · The patient can only use the word “rain”